georgiamarkhamx-boop/WebsiteBuilder/replit.md

 ## Overview

-Security Enhance is a comprehensive cybersecurity training platform designed to bridge the human gap in security through engaging, interactive learning experiences.
-The platform offers role-based training modules, tabletop exercises, compliance assessments, and certification programs to help organizations reduce security incidents caused by human error.
+Security Enhance is an advanced, AI-driven cybersecurity training platform that revolutionizes security education through gamified learning, adaptive content, and intelligent analytics.
+The platform features highly interactive modules, AI-driven tabletop exercises (TTX), predictive risk analytics, customizable learning paths, emerging technology coverage, and a centralized dashboard integrating e-learning, assessments, and threat monitoring.
+The content is designed to be "better than all other courses" with comprehensive, immersive experiences that adapt to user behavior and skill levels.

 ## User Preferences